 If you are not sure what to do or have any questions about this, ask your doctor or pharmacist.

 Keep taking Eleva for as long as your doctor recommends.
 The length of treatment will depend on how quickly your symptoms improve.
 Most medicines for depression and obsessive illnesses take time to work, so do not be discouraged if you do not feel better right away.
 Some of your symptoms may improve in 7 days but it may take 2 to 4 weeks or even longer to feel the full benefit of Eleva.
-You may need to take Eleva for several months or even longer to make sure the benefits last.
+Even when you feel well, you may need to take Eleva for several months or even longer to make sure the benefits last.

 Immediately telephone your doctor or Poisons Information Centre (telephone 13 11 26) for advice, or go to accident and emergency at your nearest hospital if you think you or anyone else may have taken too much Eleva, even if there are no signs of discomfort or poisoning.
 Keep telephone numbers for these places handy.
 You may need urgent medical attention.